alteryx/gh-action-ci/README.md

-# CircleCI Scheduler
+# CircleCI API

-A GitHub Action for scheduling CircleCI dynamically.
+A GitHub Action for integrating with CircleCI.

+## Examples

+### CircleCI Scheduler

+This workflow uses the GitHub Action to schedule CircleCI on recent commits to Featuretools.

-## Install
+#### Install

 In your repository, add the following lines to `.github/workflows/circleci-scheduler.yml`: